apache/flink/docs/dev/connectors/kafka.md

  * `Semantic.NONE`: Flink will not guarantee anything.
 Produced records can be lost or they can be duplicated.
  * `Semantic.AT_LEAST_ONCE` (default setting): similar to `setFlushOnCheckpoint(true)` in
- `FlinkKafkaProducer010`. his guarantees that no records will be lost (although they can be duplicated).
+ `FlinkKafkaProducer010`.
+This guarantees that no records will be lost (although they can be duplicated).
  * `Semantic.EXACTLY_ONCE`: uses Kafka transactions to provide exactly-once semantic.

 <div class="alert alert-warning">